poppy-project/poppy-docs/dynamixel_hardware.rst

 USB2AX is a miniatirized version of the USB2Dynamixel able to control only TTL busses.

-.. warning:: Due to differences in sensibilities, new MX-28 servos communicate at a 57600 baudrate with USB2AX and 57142 for USB2Dynamixel.
+.. warning:: Due to differences in sensibilities, new MX-28 and MX-64 servos communicate at a 57600 baudrate with USB2AX and 57142 for USB2Dynamixel.

 Powering Dynamixel servos
 -------------------------------------------------